HomeITAdmin/nextcloud_geoblocker/README.md

 You can activate the latest release version of the app in the "Apps" configuration section of your Nextcloud server when logged in as admin.

 ## Personal remark
 Besides the hopefully helpful functionality of the app, it is a learning project for Open Source, Nextcloud App API, PHP, Javascript, HTML, CSS, Clean Coding and Github for me.
-All kind of feedback, constructive crtiticism and constributions are highly welcome.
+All kind of feedback, constructive crtiticism and contributions are highly welcome.